nickcatal/bsd-google-analytics-integration/README.md

  - `msid_seed` - passes the actual `mailing_send_id` instead of the obfuscated `mailing_send_id` that is set by default on the mailing cookie.
 Should always set it if we can, especially for sites using the BSD mailer.
 Contact BSD to find out this value.
  - `nospud` - Set to `true` to disable SPUD features.
 (Default: `false`)
  - `noloe` - Set to `true` to disable LOE usage.
 (Default: `false`)
- - `file_extensions` - tracks clicks on files with extensions matching a pipe-separated list .
-If no extensions are specified, will only track clicks on pdfs.
-You can disable all file click tracking by setting file_extension

 Example: